Putting food on every table

 Cobequid Food Security Network began with a simple idea: neighbours should care for neighbours, and no one in our community should go hungry.
 What started as small local initiatives has grown into a robust regional network.
 Today, we connect people, programs, and partners to remove barriers to food access.
 Beyond providing meals, we create opportunities to learn new skills, and build welcoming spaces to meet, share, and connect with others.

-Fresh vegetables, including a whole cabbage, trimmed celery, and fennel, on a kitchen counter with blurred people in the background.
+Fresh vegetables, including a whole cabbage and celery on a kitchen counter with blurred people in the background.

 Our mission